 Interest rate examples

 To better understand interest rates, let’s look at another example: A small business owner wants to take out a $500,000 loan from a bank to help launch their business idea.
-The borrower goes to two different banks offering different interest rates with the same term of 25 years.
+The borrower goes to two different banks offering different interest rates through their business banking services with the same term of 25 years.